JoeyHendricks/python-benchmark-harness/README.md

-## Building low level performance tests for Python
+## Building low level performance tests for Python with QuickPotato

 With QuickPotato it is possible to create automated low level performance tests that gather as much information about your code as possible.